GFDRR/CCDR-tools/docs/climate-risk.md

 ---
 ```

-The estimate of upcoming climate change impacts are based on comparisons of baseline conditions (which can be either observed or simulated) against future scenarios of climate variability.
-The long-term averages of climate variables serve as the baseline conditions.
-Changes in projected values against this baseline are then interpreted future climate anomalies and used to project forward-looking disaster risks.
+The long-term averages of climate indices (observed or simulated) serve as the baseline conditions, against which the effects of climate change are measured for future scenarios.
+Changes in projected climate indices against this baseline (anomalies) and used to estimate changes in natural hazard frequency and intensity.

 ```{table} Climate variables underlying hazard projections
 :name: climate_indices